 The Work Learn Program supports and subsidizes meaningful work experiences on campus that offer current UBC students the opportunity to develop your professional skills and learn in a work environment.
 From these experiences, you will gain mentorship opportunities, an expanded network, ownership and responsibility of work, self-awareness and reflection, as well as a chance to apply your knowledge in practical settings while progressing with personal learning goals.
 Summer positions are advertised and interviewed in March, and fall positions are advertised and interviewed in July-August.
 See CareersOnline for the listings, under “Opportunities” in the top left.

-Check out the Creative Writing Program website for details on TA and Work Learn positions and Community Building opportunities (e.g. Brave New Play Rites)
+Check out the School of Creative Writing’s website for details on TA and Work Learn positions and Community Building opportunities (e.g. Brave New Play Rites)

 Through the Arts Amplifier, a pilot project under the UBC Arts Co-op Program, Master and PhD students across all departments in the Faculty of Arts, can access 250 hours of paid full- or part-time work between May 1 and August 31.
 Visit their website for the full breadth of their services and opportunities.